How to Hire Students

 Use this step-by-step guide to recruit and select student employees.

 In the right place?
-See how to hire academic employees or staff.
+See how to hire academic employees, graduate students, or staff.

 - Duties to be performed (see classifications) and skills and knowledge required or preferred to perform the duties.